NicolasAguirreCampi/ict-backend/README.md

 * At this point you should have everything, make sure your `apache` and `mysql` services are running in `xampp` and run `php artisan serve` in your terminal.

 ## Testing endpoints
-You can test the endpoints using the `front end` or you can test them by using the `postmark collection` I have attached on the email I have sent you containing the links to the repos.
+You can test the endpoints using the `front end` or you can test them using this [Postmark Collection]().

 To import the postmark collection simply click on the `import` button in your postmark workspace and then simply drag and drop the file.